 Inform parents (unless this would place the child at further risk) and refer to the Integrated Front Door 01204 331500, await strategy meeting for further actions.
-Safety Plan to be implemented, which will include support for both victim and alleged perpetrator (s).
+Safety Plan to be implemented, which will include support for both victim and those accused.

-Do not question the alleged perpetrator (s) at this stage unless advised to do so by police or social care
+Do not question those accused at this stage unless advised to do so by police or social care